 International dialling code: +30

-Transport and driving: Expats will find themselves driving on the right hand side.
-Travel between islands is usually done by ferry.
+Transport and driving: Driving is on the right-hand side of the road.
 Metro networks and intra-city bus systems are restricted to larger cities such as Athens and Thessaloniki.
 Inter-city transport can be done via buses and trains.
 Commercial taxis are often available, and defensive driving is highly recommended.
+Travel between islands is usually done by ferry.